tlockhart/Error-Teapot/README.md

 1. User login Page.
 2. Artist Home Page:
     - Create Gallery Icon -  Opens form for user to enter artifact urls and user information (artist name, bio, artifact title, price, thumb image, regular image).
-    - Update Icon - Opens form to allow users to update content.
 3. Browse by Artist feature - Allows viewers to select an artists page.
 4. All content should be inserted/retrieved in/from a MySql/JawsDB Database.
 5. Artist Gallery page should display user information, artifacts, and prices.